Penny (Australian coin)

 The Australian penny was a coin of the Australian pound, which followed the £sd system.
 It was used in the Commonwealth of Australia prior to decimalisation in 1966.
 One Australian penny was worth 1/12 Australian shilling, 1/24 Australian florin, Australian crown, and 1/240 Australian pound.
 The coin was equivalent in its dimensions and value to the British pre-decimal penny, as the two currencies were originally fixed at par.

 The coin was introduced in 1911, while the last penny was minted in 1964.
 After decimalisation on 14 February 1966 the penny was equal to 0.8333 cents.

 The obverse of the coin featured the reigning Australian monarch.
 Three were featured: George V, George VI and Elizabeth II.
 All of the pennies bearing George VI and Elizabeth II had a kangaroo on the reverse.
 The kangaroo image was on the Australian half penny and has since been included on the dollar coin and the bullion silver kangaroo.

 During the George VI era, coins minted at Perth had a dot either at the end of the word "PENNY", after the word "AUSTRALIA" or in between the "K" and "G" above the end of the kangaroo's tail, while coins from Melbourne did not have a dot.
 An "I" under the bust of George VI denoted being minted in India and is only found on pennies and half pennies dated 1942 and 1943.
-A "PL" mintmark after "PENNY" denoted minting in London, England and is only found on the 1951 dated penny and half penny.
-This continued through the end of the coin's lifetime.
+A "PL" mintmark after "PENNY" denoted minting in London and is found on 1951-dated pennies and other denominations.